 Mitigating Email Migration Risks

-In the past, we’ve been approached by customers adamant they only want to migrate email archives for live users.
+In the past, we’ve been approached by customers adamant they only want to do email archives migration for live users.
 Yet, halfway through the project, they’ll decide they need a journal migration as well.
 And then they’ll realize they need to migrate leaver data, too.

 Now, all of a sudden, you’ve got additional license cost, and the extra tasks are going to prolong timelines.